top of page

 APPLICATION PROCESS

-12 simple steps -- that's all that lies between you and the most rewarding career you can imagine.
+A few simple steps -- that's all that lies between you and the most rewarding career you can imagine.
 It's not an easy process.
-It is intended to identify the best of the best, to separate will-be's from want-to-be's, and we're here to support and help you succeed.
+It is intended to identify the best of the best, and we're here to support and help you succeed.

 The steps below are presented in the order they typically follow; however, scheduling constraints and other factors may result in your completion of them in a slightly-altered order.
 The entire process from initial application to the first day of your Academy will most likely take several months.